-Given the same PK/PD model, data file and same f[X] and r[X] variables.
-JOE, ITS and FOCE will return the same FOCE ObjV.
+Note, given the same PK/PD model, data file and same f[X] and r[X] variables.
+JOE, ITS and FOCE will return the same FOCE ObjV in both PoPy and Nonmem.
+The fitting results are only likely to agree exactly for very simple PK models, but should be similar for more complex cases.